Julian22222/PRACTICE/Next_and_NestJS/README-NEXT.md

 //For example if we have this Route--> posts/[id]/page.tsx
 //we can make SSG (Static Site generation) from SSR (Server side rendering), if articles or post,etc. not changing, don't want to update

+//This is Static Site Generation (SSG) with Incremental Static Regeneration (ISR).

 export async function generateStaticParams(){
   const posts: any[] = await getAllPosts();  //getting posts from the server by fetch in different file